Klasmart-Engineering/klasmart-hub-frontend/README.md

 #### Installation

-- Install Node.js v14.x.x
+- Install Node.js v16.x.x (preferable v16.13.0 LTS)
-- Install Npm v6.x.x
+- Run `npm -v` and make sure you are on the latest stable npm version - at least 8.x.x (if not run `npm install -g npm@latest`)
 - Install the dependencies: `npm install`

 #### Configuration